bootstrap-vue/bootstrap-vue/src/components/collapse/README.md

 # Collapse

-> Esily toggle content visibility on your pages.
-Includes support for making accordions.
+> Easily toggle visibility of almost any content on your pages.
+Includes support for making
+> accordions.

 ```html
 <div>